BillGates98/Fine-Tuning-LLMs-4-EA-in-KG/README.md

-# Fine-Tuning LLMs for EA in KG :dizzy:
+# Fine-Tuning LLMs and from-scratch training of KAN for EA in KG :dizzy:

 > Install Python :snake: (>=3.8) and dependencies.